Briiqn/ChromeOS-Utils/README.md

 make your school chromebook better in everyway
-Most Utils require Developer Mode enabled to enable press esc+refresh+power-button then press Ctrl+D & press enter Took 5 minutes because cool
+Most Utils require Developer Mode enabled to enable press esc+refresh+power-button then press Ctrl+D & press enter

+| Took can take minutes-hrs because cool

-shell script  because i dont have the time to make a gui lol
+shell script  because i dont have the time to make a gui lol (plus i can actually spend the rest of my day functioning as a human being)

 This script currently includes